SebRol/car-perfomance/README.md

-# car-perfomance
+# car-performance
-A mobile app for measuring the perfomance of cars.
+A mobile app for measuring the performance of cars.